SpuFyX/valorant_true_stretch/README.md

 3. Windows Defender:
 The script disables the "Generic PnP Monitor" driver, which may cause the executable to be detected by Windows Defender.
 To avoid this, please whitelist the program in your antivirus settings.

+Usage:
+1. Launch "Valorant".

+2. In the settings, set the "Display Mode" to "Windowed Full Screen" and the "Aspect Ratio Method" to "Fill".

+3. Run "True-Stretched.exe".